Nepal Academy

-A movement for a national cultural academy of Nepal began during the 20th century, with national figures calling for its establishment, including the Nepali poet and former Minister for Education, Laxmi Prasad Devkota.
-The academy was established in June 1957 as the Nepal Academy of Literature and Art.
-It was later named as the Royal Nepal Academy following the passage of the Royal Nepal Academy Act, 1974.
-After the transition of Nepal into a republic in 2008, it was renamed the Nepal Academy, by provision of the Nepal Academy Act 2007 enacted by the Parliament of Nepal.
+A movement for a national cultural academy of Nepal began during the 20th century, with national figures calling for its establishment, including the Nepali poet Laxmi Prasad Devkota.
+The Academy was established in 1957 as the Nepal Academy of Literature and Art.
+It was later named as the Royal Nepal Academy following the passage of the Royal Nepal Academy Act 1974.
+After the transition of Nepal into a Democratic Federal Republic in 2008, it was renamed to the Nepal Academy, by provision of the Nepal Academy Act 2007 enacted by the Parliament of Nepal.

 The academy annually organises the National Folk Music and Dance Festival, the National Cultural Festival, a Bhanu Jayanti celebration to commemorate the poet Bhanubhakta Acharya, stage performances and a national poetry competition.

-Objectives

-The Nepal Academy was initially established with the objectives of developing and promoting Nepali literature, culture, art and science.
-After the changes in its Act, its objectives have been modified.
-The academy now works in preparing and helping prepare original and well researched works in different subjects related to languages, literature, philosophy, culture and social sciences.
-It also aims to confer honors and distinctions upon scholars and creative artists in recognition of their contributions in their respective fields and to work for the all-round development of various fields of knowledge at the national and international levels by encouraging people's interest in and aptitude for the process of creative thinking and production of creative works.
-More particularly, the objectives of Nepal Academy are as follows: